Goldman Algebra, Opers and the Swapping Algebra: Asymptotics

-Then the set of conjugacy classes in $S_K$ is a finite set.
-Let $S^0_K$ be a finite set in $\grf$ of representatives of the conjugacy classes of $S_K$.
-From the definition of vanishing sequences, it follows that there exists $n_0$ that that for all $p>p_0$, we have
+By Proposition \ref{girth}, the set of conjugacy classes in $Z_K$ is a finite set.
+Let $Z^0_K$ be a finite set in $\grf$ of representatives of the conjugacy classes of $Z_K$.
+From the definition of vanishing sequences, it follows that there exists $p_0$ that that for all $p>p_0$, we have

 Since $\Gamma_p$ is normal, it follows that